akojo/quickfind/README.md

 Note that in the last example I had to quote the result, since the pathname contained spaces.

+To use `qf` as a part of an approximate `cd` command, I've included a sample shell function `acd` in the file `acd.sh`.
+Just copy the function somewhere where your shell will load it during startup (like `.profile`, `.bashrc` etc.) and you have a quick way to go anywhere under your current working directory without having to type full pathnames.

 Building and Installing QuickFind
 ---------------------------------